palantir/atlasdb/docs/source/miscellaneous/doc/adr/0013-write-cassandra-tombstones-and-sentinels-with-a-fresh-cassandra-timestamp.md

 Change the timestamps at which sweep sentinels, tombstones and range tombstones are written to be a fresh timestamp from the timestamp service.
 In the case of sentinels and tombstones, a single API call to add a set of garbage collection sentinels or delete a set of cells makes one call to the fresh timestamp service.
+Cell write timestamps are unchanged (so a write at timestamp `TS` still receives a Cassandra timestamp of `TS`).

+The write pattern for the metadata table is unchanged (still uses wall-clock time).
+Some of this is because of a chicken and egg problem with embedded users of the timestamp service; additionally, there are existing CLIs that manipulate the metadata table but don't have ready access to a timestamp service.

 ### Proof of Correctness/Safety
 Recall the invariants we seek to preserve: